canonical/synapse-operator/docs/how-to/horizontally-scale.md

 ### Verify status

-The output of `juju status` should look like this now.
+The output of `juju status --relations` should look like this now.

 ```
 $ juju status --relations